pcrane70/kinetic-java-tools/README.md

   * The kinetic tools command line script is under "Kinetic-java-tools/kinetic-tools/bin" folder

 ###ktool command help and options
-Obtain a list of available commands and usage information.
+Print a list of available commands and usage information.
 ```
 sh ktool.sh -help
 ```